praneethdoppalapudi/Stay-and-Dine-Management/README.md

 # Acknowledgements

-Thank to Dr. Cristina Ruiz Martin for providing guidance on how to develop the software.
+Thanks to Dr. Cristina Ruiz Martin for providing guidance on how to develop the software.